syntax-objects/Summer2021/ANNOUNCEMENT.md

    macro (which may or may not currently use syntax-parse).
 Try to make the old macro more maintainable, more robust against errors, and/or more flexible.

+Updates will be via Racket News, Racket-Users, Slack, Discord & Reddit.

 Whatever you decide, we hope that you learn and have fun!

 - Ben + Stephen